 For purists, stick with either the Thunderking Nitro Cold Brew ($5) or any of the regular coffee drinks such as Latte ($5).
 They also have a wide range of ‘milks’ to choose from, like soy or almond, besides the traditional — just ask!

 Looking for something chocolate-y?
-Mi Vida Mocha ($6) might just tantalize your taste-buds.
-It is a cold brew mixed with chocolate, and turbinado sugar, finished with whipped cream.
+Mi Vida Mocha ($6) might just be the one to tantalize your taste-buds.
+It is cold brew mixed with chocolate, and turbinado sugar, finished with whipped cream.

-The breakfast/brunch menu has gotten larger since the launch, and now, you’ll find double the amount of offerings from the original menu.
+The breakfast/brunch menu has expanded since the launch, and now, you’ll find double the amount of items from the original menu.
 There is something to suit everyone, including vegetarians, who may usually be overlooked.

 Another variation of the avocado toast comes in the form of Strawberry Avo Toast ($12).
 This version sees avocado topped with strawberries, pulverized coffee sprinkles, and a drizzle of balsamic glaze.

-I don’t care for Gents Scramble ($12) at all.
+Which brings me to Gents Scramble ($12) the dish I don’t care for at all.
 The sweet potatoes lent a sweetness to the eggs, which my savory palate did not enjoy.
-Even after adding turkey sausage, I find it on the bland side.
+Even after adding turkey sausage, I find it bordering on the bland side.
+Even the fabulous Nam Prik green hot sauce isn’t able to save this one.

-Moving on, the Mexican-inspired selections are pretty damn good.
+Like Mexican-inspired selections?
+Well, all the offerings we tried are pretty damn good.
 Chilaquiles ($12) is a hefty portion of tortilla chips enveloped in a guajillo chile sauce, bathed with guacamole and lime crema, topped with cilantro, cotija cheese, and a sunny side up egg.
-Add chorizo, smoked pork or steak for an additional $6).
+Add chorizo, smoked pork or steak for an additional $6.

 Chorizo Burrito ($12) is one of my favorites on the menu.
 Stuffed with chorizo from 4505 Meats, scrambled eggs, Oaxaca cheese, hash browns, lime crema, and served with a delicious house green sauce, this dish is the epitome of a hearty Californian breakfast.

 There is also a Breakfast Burrito on the menu for the same price, with bacon, fingerling potatoes, and avocado, which is equally good if you’re looking for something not spicy.
-Although, if you do like spicy, ask for the green hot sauce in the bottle!
+The dish comes with a green salsa, but if you like heat, ask for the Nam Prik green hot sauce in the bottle!
 I like to mix the two green sauces together and then slather the mixture on my burrito!

 Sandwich lovers will love any of the options available.
 Breakfast Sandwich ($12) is packed with thick cut bacon (or 4505 breakfast sausage), American cheese, garlic aioli, sunny side up egg, between a potato bun.
 The runny egg adds a level of richness to the already decadent item.